The Franchise Forum

 Beyond the franchise growth advantages of liquidity, having funds on hand as a safety net is just good business sense.

-"It's absolutely important for franchisees to have a rainy day fund set aside in the bank," Joe says.
+"It's absolutely important for franchisees to have a rainy day fund set aside in the bank," Jon says.
 "Beyond rent, utilities, taxes, insurance, which all adds up quickly, you'll want some reassurance that you have the necessary funds to handle any sudden expenses."

 One approach is to calculate three to six months of fixed charges (including rent, utilities, insurance, taxes and debt service) as a proxy for how much excess liquidity you need.